Peter Rohde (footballer): Youth football

 Peter Rohde began playing football for the youth teams of SV Dynamo sports community SG Dynamo Rostock (de).
 His father, Egon Rohde, was his first trainer.

-His younger brothers Rainer Rohde, Jürgen Rohde and Frank Rohde also began their football careers at SG Dynamo Rostock.
+Also his younger brothers Rainer Rohde, Jürgen Rohde and Frank Rohde begsn their football careers at SG Dynamo Rostock.
 Their father, Egon Rohde, was a youth trainer in the youth department of SG Dynamo Rostock.

 Rohde joined the youth academy of sports club SC Empor Rostock in 1958.
 But when SV Dynamo football club BFC Dynamo was founded in 1966, Rohde moved to East Berlin to play for BFC Dynamo.

-Rohde won won the East German Junior Cup (Junge Welt-Pokal) (de) with the junior team of BFC Dynamo in 1967 under coach Hans Geitel.
+Rohde won the East German Junior Cup (Junge Welt-Pokal) (de) with the junior team of BFC Dynamo in 1967 under coach Hans Geitel.
 He then also finished runners-up in the 1967 East German Junior Championship (de) with the junior team of BFC Dynamo.

 Parallel with playing football in the youth academy of BFC Dynamo, Rohde passed his abitur and completed an apprenticeship as a telecommunications mechanic.

 His younger brother Rainer Rohde also joined BFC Dynamo in the mid-1960s.
 In 1969, their father Egon Rohde joined BFC Dynamo as a youth trainer, and moved the family to East Berlin.
 Egon Rohde became head of the extensive youth department at BFC Dynamo.
 Eventually, the four brothers Peter Rohde, Rainer Rohde, Jürgen Rohde and Frank Rohde would all play in different teams of BFC Dynamo.